Trezor Suite documentation

 Runtime flags

 Runtime flags can be used when running the Suite Desktop executable, enabling or disabling certain features.
-For example: ./Trezor-Suite-20.10.1.AppImage --disable-csp
+For example: ./Trezor-Suite-22.7.2.AppImage --open-devtools

-will run with this flag turned on, which will result in the Content Security Policy being disabled.
+will run with this flag turned on, which will result in opening DevTools on app launch.

 Available flags: